tayduivn/ps-dev-agtb/sugarcrm/tests/end-to-end/README.md

 # Further Reading

 Please refer to the [Seedbed Handbook](https://github.com/sugarcrm/Seedbed/wiki/Handbook) for detailed information about writing scenarios as well as step definitions to actually implement Seedbed tests.

+# BDD Seedbed Test Information

+Read [this Confluence page](https://sugarcrm.atlassian.net/wiki/x/BQBTGQ) for a brief introduction to get you started.